 The first sale you'll make this year is when you sell your comp plan to your sales reps.
 Designing plans is an involved process, and even if you ace it and create the best compensation plan possible, you can run into push back from the sales team if it's not communicated effectively.

-Yesterday’s webinar, “Selling Your Comp Plan to Your Sales Team,” discussed the best practices for compensation plan roll out and communication that will guarantee improved buy-in and, in turn, drive better results.
-Compensation expert and VP of Product Marketing at Xactly, Erik Charles, shared how you can get the most value from your new plans.
+In our webinar, “Selling Your Comp Plan to Your Sales Team,” we discussed the best practices for compensation plan roll out and communication that will guarantee improved buy-in and, in turn, drive better results.
+Compensation expert and VP Strategic Marketing at Xactly, Erik Charles, shared how you can get the most value from your new plans.

 Typical Problems with Sales Plan Launches